• Skip to primary navigation

 Instructions

 • Season meat with salt and pepper.
-Sear in a little oil for about 2 minutes on each side.
+Over medium-high heat, sear in a little oil for about 2 minutes on each side.
 Transfer to a plate.

 • Reduce to medium heat, then sauté garlic and onion until softened for about a minute.